 Justia Government & Administrative Law Opinion SummariesArticles Posted in Supreme Court of Alabama

-Ex parte State of Alabama.
+Ex parte City of Gulf Shores.